arcan1s/quadro-core/CONTRIBUTING.md

   configure some items during build time.
 * Build should not require any additional system variable declaration/changing.
 * Any line should not end with space.
-* Do not hesitate move public methods to private one if possible.
+* Do not hesitate move public methods to private ones if possible.
 * Do not hesitate use `const` modifier.
 In other hand `volatile` modifier is not recommended.
 * New lines rules:
-    * One line after license header.
+    * One line after license header or doxygen file declaration if any.
     * One line between header group declaration (see above).
     * Two lines after header declaration and before declaration at the end of a file.